The Girl Who Knew Too Much (1963 film): Release

-The Girl Who Knew Too Much was first released on February 10, 1963 in Cagliari.
+The Girl Who Knew Too Much was first released on 10 February 1963 in Cagliari.
 The film grossed less than $27,000 on its opening and only weekend and failed to cover its own production cost.
-The film was the least commercially successful picture in Bava's directorial career.
+It was the least commercially successful film in Bava's directorial career.
 The giallo films were not popular among the Italian film audiences on its initial theatrical release as the genre never gained popularity in its home country until the release of Dario Argento's The Bird with the Crystal Plumage (1970) and The Cat o' Nine Tails (1971).
 It grossed a total of 80 million Italian lire in Italy.

-The Girl Who Knew Too Much was released by American International Pictures in the United States on May 6, 1964, where it was shown on a double bill with Bava's Black Sabbath; this release of the film retitled it as Evil Eye.
+The Girl Who Knew Too Much was released by American International Pictures in the United States on 6 May 1964, where it was shown on a double bill with Bava's Black Sabbath; this release of the film retitled it as The Evil Eye.
 Alterations between the two versions include the deletion of several scenes, including all references to marijuana, the addition of more comical scenes, and Roberto Nicolosi's jazz score being replaced with one performed by Les Baxter.
 The two versions also have different endings.
 When Bava's films were being released on DVD and Blu-ray, the Evil Eye edit of the film became more difficult to find as Bava's original Italian version of the film was used.
 This led to audiences knowing the film under its translated Italian title, The Girl Who Knew Too Much.

 Reception

-In a contemporary review, the Monthly Film Bulletin described the film as "a tolerably silly but quite enjoyable thriller".
+In a contemporary review, The Monthly Film Bulletin described the film as "a tolerably silly but quite enjoyable thriller".
 The reviewer praised the camerawork and acting by Valentina Cortese, whom he compared to Joan Crawford.
 The reviewer noted the plot, stating that "Bava, always a better cameraman than director hasn't Riccardo Freda's ability to make a merit of cliches, and often seems rather unhappy with his complicated plot, which is packed to the brim with red herrings, lurking shadows and sinister happenings known to thrillerdom."

-Director Mario Bava did not look back positively on the film, claiming that he "thought [the film] was too preposterous.
+Bava did not look back positively on the film, claiming that he "thought [the film] was too preposterous.
 Perhaps it could have worked with James Stewart and Kim Novak, whereas I had... oh, well, I can't even remember their names."
-The film has received a score of 71% on review aggregation website Rotten Tomatoes, with seven reviews posted, which note the stylish look to the film, but negatively point out its story.
-Sight & Sound stated that "Although certainly pioneering, The Girl Who Knew Too Much is a low-key, modest film.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 71% based on seven reviews, which note the stylish look to the film, but negatively point out its story.
+James of Blackford Sight & Sound stated, "Although certainly pioneering, The Girl Who Knew Too Much is a low-key, modest film.
 It would be Bava's subsequent production, the violent, striking Blood and Black Lace, that would announce the genre's arrival in bold primary colours."